I am a Berlin-based geospatial analyst and journalist using remote sensing & open-source information to investigate security and environmental issues.

 I have also recently completed a Master of International Affairs at the Hertie School of Governance, focussing on security and sustainability.

-Over the last seven years, I have worked as a journalist and geospatial analyst focusing on war, humanitarian crises and climate change.
+Over the last decade, I have worked as a journalist and geospatial analyst focusing on war, humanitarian crises and climate change.
 I have also been heavily involved in using Open Source Intelligence (OSINT) and remote sensing data to further my investigations into these topics.

 Geospatial Analysis

-I have extensive experience in using geospatial and remote sensing data to investigate and make sense of a wide-range of real-world problems, in the domains of security, environmental management and industrial monitoring.
+I have extensive experience in using geospatial and remote sensing data to investigate and make sense of a wide-range of real-world problems, in the domains of security, environmental management and infrastructure monitoring.

 Conflict Journalism